eadf/toxicblend.rs/blender_addon/install_as_blender_addon.md

 sudo <path to the blender built in python>/python3.7m -m pip install --upgrade toxicblend
 ```

-Then you need to install the addon itself. `Blender->Preferences->Addons->Install..` select the `blender_addon/toxicblend_meshtools.py` file
+Then you need to install the addons themselves. `Blender->Preferences->Addons->Install..` select the `blender_addon/toxicblend_meshtools.py` file
 and click 'Install Add-on'.
-Same thing for the `blender_addon/toxicblend_metavolume.py` file.
+Same thing for the `blender_addon/toxicblend_metavolume.py` and `blender_addon/toxicblend_lsystem.py` files.

-Don't forget to enable the addon in the list.
+Don't forget to enable the addons in the Blender addon list.

 # Uninstall
 From blender script tab: